ElSnoMan/scripting-to-framework/tau-docs/Chapter8/ch8_outline.md

 5. Yay!
 We now a Test Results directory for our test run and each test has its own folder and log.

 ## Solving Race Conditions
-But before we call it a day, let's try running our parallel tests.
+But before we call it a day, did you try running our parallel tests?
     - dotnet test --filter card_is_on_cards_page -- NUnit.NumberOfTestWorkers=3
 Our tests are executing in parallel as expected, but there is only one test folder in our Test Results.
 What happened?
 Well, our test is technically a single test method with a single name, so if we are creating our test folder based on the name of the test, then each test case has the same name!
 That means each new test case is overriding the test folder and test log of the previous test case.
 This is an example of a "Race Condition"